dondeptu/to-do-list-react/README.md

 # To do list

 Hi!
-This is a simple to-do list website I created as part of learning React.js for the first time.<br>
+This is a simple to-do list website I created as part of learning React.js.<br>
-I refactored the previous application from vanilla JavaScript to React and added interactions using the state hook.
+I refactored the previous application from vanilla JavaScript to React and added interactions.

 The user can write a task and press a button to add the task to the list.<br>
 You can also mark the task as completed and delete it.

+The application also has two buttons: "Ukryj/Pokaż ukończone" and "Ukończ wszystkie".
+The first toggles the display of completed tasks, while the second marks all tasks in the list as completed."

 ## Demo